 The accompanying consolidated financial statements have been prepared assuming that we will continue as a going concern which contemplates the realization of assets and liquidation of liabilities in the normal course of business and do not include any adjustments relating to the recoverability or classification of assets or the amounts of liabilities that might result from the outcome of these uncertainties.
-Our ability to continue as a going concern, realize the carrying value of our assets and discharge our liabilities in the ordinary course of business is dependent upon a number of factors, including, the level and timing of future revenues and expenditures; development, commercialization and market acceptance of our products; competing technologies and market developments; regulatory requirements and delays; ability to attract and retain key personnel; and pending litigation.
+Our ability to continue as a going concern, realize the carrying value of our assets and discharge our liabilities in the ordinary course of business is dependent upon a number of factors, including, the level and timing of future revenues and expenditures; development, commercialization and market acceptance of our products; competing technologies and market developments; regulatory requirements and delays; and ability to attract and retain key personnel.

-Management's evaluation of going concern was conducted as part of the multiple discussions with the review by the Board of Directors of our 2019 Annual Operating Plan.
-The Company and OrbiMed have entered into a Second Amended and Restated Credit Agreement and commitment for up to an additional \$10 million in debt capital.
-Management believes these actions, along with the \$16.7 million of cash and accounts receivable on the balance sheet as of December 31, 2018, will enable the Company to continue as a going concern through the end of March 2020.
+Management's evaluation of going concern was conducted as part of its discussions with and the review by the Board of Directors of our 2020 Annual Operating Plan.
+Management believes that our cash and cash equivalents of \$5.2 million as of December 31, 2019, together with the availability of \$10.0 million under our Second Amended and Restated Credit

+Agreement, will be sufficient to meet our anticipated cash requirements and continue as a going concern through at least March 2021.

-Although we recently increased availability under our Second Amended and Restated Credit Agreement we still believe we may require additional funds to fund our future operations and business strategy.
-Accordingly, there is no assurance that we will not need or seek additional funding.
-We may elect to raise additional funds even before we need them if market conditions for raising additional capital are favorable.
+Although we have availability under our Second Amended and Restated Credit Agreement, this agreement is scheduled to terminate on March 31, 2021.
+Accordingly, we anticipate that we will need to refinance our outstanding indebtedness and obtain additional credit availability in the near future.
+We may elect to seek additional financing even before we need it if market conditions are favorable.
 We may seek to raise additional funds through various sources, such as equity and debt financings, additional debt restructurings or refinancings, or through strategic collaborations and license agreements.
 We can give no assurances that we will be able to secure additional sources of funds to support our operations, or if such funds are available to us, that such additional financing will be sufficient to meet our needs or on terms acceptable to us.
 This is particularly true if economic and market conditions deteriorate.
 Any failure by us to raise additional funds on terms favorable to us, or at all, could result in our inability to pay our expenses as they come due, limit our ability to expand our business operations, and harm our overall business prospects.
 If adequate funds are not otherwise available, we would be required to curtail operations significantly, including reducing our sales and marketing expenses which could negatively impact product sales and we could even be required to cease operations, liquidate our assets and possibly seek bankruptcy protection.